vincentlemstra/backingtrack_merger/README.md

 * [Acknowledgement](#acknowledgement)

 ## General Information
-- This app will merge multiple audio files into 1 merged audio file  .
+- This app will merge multiple audio files into one merged audio file.

 ## Technologies Used